dinaccc/linkedin-bot/README.md

 # linkedin-auto-connect
-use case: having a list of linkedin urls to connect
+## use case: go through a list of linkedin urls to connect one by one
 ![](demo/demo.gif)